SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 [1]: https://wikipedia.org/wiki/Hyperparameter_optimization "Wikipedia - In machine learning, hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm."

-*Created by Butterscotch!#0226, Eiren and CalliePepper#0666, edited and styled by CalliePepper#0666, Erimel#7159, Emojikage#3095, Butterscotch!#0226, and Spazzwan#0001.
-Video by adigyran#1121 with help of MightyGood#1341.*
+*Created by butterscotch.v, eiren and calliepepper, edited and styled by calliepepper, erimel, emojikage, butterscotch.v, and spazzwan.
+Video by adigyran with the help of mightygood.*

 <script src="../assets/js/bp.js"></script>